bloodf/quasar-typescript-monorepo/README.md

 ## Lerna

+-   `lerna clean` - Clean the node_modules on the packages.
 -   `lerna changed` - Show which packages have changed.
 -   `lerna diff` - Show specifically what files have cause the packages to change.
+-   `lerna-wizard` - A CLI tool to help with lerna tasks

 ## Commit message format
 ```